What is home insurance and what does it cover?

 What happens if I can't live in my home?

 If your home becomes uninhabitable because of something that is covered by your buildings insurance policy (such as a flood, for example), you may be offered alternative accommodation by your insurer.

-If this is an important element of a policy for you, you should check that it's offered by your insurer either before taking out a policy or within the 14-day cooling-off period after receiving your
+If this is an important element of a policy for you, you should check that it's offered by your insurer either before taking out a policy or within the 14-day cooling-off period after receiving your policy documents.